BanafshehKarimian/banafshehkarimian.github.io/research/2022_RLfromDemonstration/readme.md

 [@haarnoja2018soft].
 SAC
 maximizes long-term rewards in addition to action randomness which the objective function can be formulated as:
 ![image](https://user-images.githubusercontent.com/19387425/192099718-3ab6b7d4-0162-4c1a-9171-c0ed51eebb9c.png)<br/>
 The method has a policy network, that returns mean and variance which the actions are sampled from.
 The update of the policy network is based on Q value estimations, which is itself another network.
 The Q value update is also related to value function which is again estimated using another network.
-The objective function of policy network, Q network and value network are as follows:
+The objective function of policy network, Q network and value network are as follows:</br>
 ![image](https://user-images.githubusercontent.com/19387425/192099763-682ff14f-2715-48a9-a67a-b40a8674d9fa.png)<br/>
 ## Free Energy
 Free energy is used as the objective function for bounded-rational decision-makings and is used to model information constrained decision-making.
 The goal in it is to minimize the information cost while maximizing the expected utility as follows:</br>